peetuskytta/Jobdb-XYZ/README.md

 ## To-Do

 - automation for cleaning the database of old job postings.
-- simplify the code for easier expansion
+- simplify the code for easier expansion.
-- expand crawling to other websites (requires the item above)
+- expand crawling to other websites (requires the item above).
+- a way to filter intern, junior, senior positions
+    - requires new SQL database rows
+- start using https instead of http

 ### Done